Greevee/DashBoard/README.md

 - Wulf
 - Sebbi
 - Denyo
-- UmCaP Crew
+- UmCaP Crew for testing
-for helping me getting shit done!!!
-(and Logitech for this awesome Keyboard, that inspired me!)
+(and Logitech for this awesome Keyboard, that inspired me!
+G910 )